ymytheresa/go4go/index.md

 Go4Go is a continuously updated resource for Go programming concepts.
 Whether you're just starting out with Go or looking to deepen your understanding of specific topics, you'll find valuable information here.

 Feel free to explore the topics above.
-Each page contains detailed notes and examples to help you grasp Go concepts more effectively.
+Each default contains detailed notes and examples to help you grasp Go concepts more effectively.

 Happy coding!